Yoga nidra affects the brain by shifting brain waves into a beneficial state of regeneration and repair.

 Yoga nidra practice also increases the production of GABA—an inhibitory neurotransmitter in the brain.
 GABA slows down signals between nerve cells and helps us remain calm even in stressful situations by regulating anxiety, lowering muscular tension, and stabilizing mood.

-Yoga nidra also stimulates the production of pleasure hormone oxytocin in the brain.
+Yoga nidra also stimulates the production of the pleasure hormone oxytocin in the brain.
 Oxytocin has become popular in recent years as scientists have discovered its role in parental and romantic bonding, sexual arousal, and reproduction.
 It’s a chemical that makes us feel good—safe, secure, calm, and at ease.
-It regulates blood pressure, reduces pain and, like serotonin, makes our wounds heal faster.
+It regulates blood pressure, reduces pain, and, like serotonin, makes our wounds heal faster.

 What Happens to Your Brain Waves?

 As a part of yoga nidra practice, practitioners are taken through a stage called nyasa, where you are prompted to feel each part of your body in a specific order.
 As you do, nyasa triggers a relaxation response.